chase-lab/biodiv-patterns-course-2024/week 2/3 - Wednesday/readme.md

 For each paper:

 - 1 slide dedicated to what the authors already calculated and their interpretation. *Important advice:* Do not get bogged down with the details in each paper.
 This slide should provide a brief summary that can be explained in 2-3 sentences.
-For example, what type (species, treatment, etc.) of community did they study?
+For example, what species group did they study?
+What was the comparison that they made (some environmental gradient or different treatments?), and what was their sample size (i.e. number of sites)?
 What metrics (N, S, Shannon, etc) did they calculate?
-What did they find?
+What did they conclude?
 - 2-4 slides dedicated to explaining the additional question(s) you addressed, the methods you used (i.e., which metrics you calculated and how), your results (i.e., graphs), and your interpretations of the results.
+Is this different from what the authors concluded?

 ### Papers